mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 The basic outline for getting started with contributions is provided in the [README](https://github.com/mattermost/docs/blob/master/README.md) of the docs repo.
 If you have write access to the repo, you can create a branch off master and work on that.

 Once complete, submit your Pull Request \(PR\).
 Ensure that you assign appropriate approvers and labels - if you've forked the repo or don't have the correct repo permissions you may not be able to do this, so you can skip this step.
 Read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review) - it applies to various types of contributions including documentation.

+## PR tips and best practices

+* Try to submit files in batches rather than single PRs for each file update.
+This reduces the PR load and also groups your changes more effectively.
+* When there are lots of changes requested, especially on a docs PR that doesn't require QA testing, you can use the "Add suggestion to batch" feature in GitHub to commit all of the suggestions at once.
+You need to be on the **Files changed** tab to use this feature, though it's also shown on the **Conversation** tab.
+By batching your suggestions, you can use one commit message such as "Added batch suggestions from @Carrie Warner".
+This just makes the commit history of the PR a lot more readable and useful for everyone reviewing it.
+* Descriptive PR titles and commit messages go a long way, especially when the PR is referenced in the future.
+The default PR titles that GitHub gives us like "Updated README.md" are not very helpful because there's no way to know the purpose of the PR by reading the title.
+For example, if the whole file was translated to Japanese because we realize that's our main audience, that information isn't obvious unless you open the PR and read it - or if it's in the PR title.

 ### Submitting feature documentation